-- A. Application for Payment is synonymous with Partial Payment Estimate. - B. Submit copies of each application on the Partial Payment Estimate form provided in the Contract Documents, together with updated Schedule of Values identifying fully the list of items in the Application for Payment. - 1.
-The number of copies to be submitted will be established at the Pre-Construction Conference. - C. Submit up-to-date revisions of the following documents every month with Application for Payment.
+- A. Application for Payment is synonymous with Partial Payment Estimate. - B. Submit copies of each application on the Partial Payment Estimate form provided in the Contract Documents, together with updated Schedule of Values identifying fully the list of items in the Application for Payment. - C. The Application for Payment form shall be submitted to the Engineer and RPR electronically 15 days prior to the monthly progress meeting electronically as an Excel spreadsheet.
+Submit up-to-date revisions of the following documents every month with Application for Payment.
 Application for Payment will not be processed without these updated documents. - 1.
 Record Drawings - 2.
-Construction Schedule, including overall project schedule and look-ahead schedule - 3.
-All relevant documentation of testing performed during the pay period, such as concrete testing, compaction testing, weld x-rays, PVC fusion joint testing, holiday and other coating testing, and any other testing specified in the Contract Documents - 4.
-Fusion machine data logs - D. Payment Period: Monthly
+Construction Schedule, including overall project schedule and look-ahead schedule

+- 3. All relevant documentation of testing performed during the pay period, such as concrete testing, compaction testing, weld x-rays, PVC fusion joint testing, holiday and other coating testing, and any other testing specified in the Contract Documents

+- 4. Fusion machine data logs

+- 5. Any Stored Material Invoices

+- D. Payment Period: Monthly